philcali/robot-vision/README.md

 --framerate framerate 30             If in jpeg camera mode, push image data at
                                      specified framerate

+-g
+--gen-secret                         generate a secret key to be passed to
+                                     socket program

 -i 8080
 --inet-port 8080                     internet port